 Gorey is reveling in the freedom to roam about the Cathedral.
 It is so Gothic.
 I want his illustrations to catch the whole atmosphere.
 Everything is set for the next day’s youth group performance.
 Father Frank promises to include the Black kids from Harlem’s Abyssinian Baptist.
-I remembered how cavernous St Patrick’s is with seating for 3,000.
+I remember how cavernous St Patrick’s is with seating for 3,000.
 I tell Father Frank to reserve the front row pews for the 300 Jace’s Places kids, leaving the remaining 2700 seats open to those ‘in the know.’
 No need to publicize this performance.
 The ‘word’ will get out about a half-Beatles reunion.
 Ringo has been showing up on McCartney’s Wings tour, jumping on stage for their encores.
 Getting back together with John is special.
 We have to make sure the music is special.
-It’s The Beat; it is special.
+It is The Beat; it is special.

 I start laughing and hug Edward.
 It surprises him at first.
 He relaxes and allows me to show my affection.
 In WASP pose, he remains aloof.

 “You know I’m gay, right?”
 I give him permission.

 “Everyone knows, Tim.”

 “You don’t mind me being physical?”